EG Group (Euro Garages)

 In December 2016, it emerged that Euro Garages were looking to take over Little Chef and purchased it on 1 February 2017.
 Many of these restaurants were next to forecourts Euro Garages had already acquired.
-The Little Chefs are now all being replaced with other brands such as Starbucks or KFC, while the larger ones were eventually converted to become several franchises under one roof, resembling a miniature version of some of the busiest service stations in the country.
+The Little Chefs have now been replaced with other brands such as Starbucks or KFC, while the larger ones were eventually converted to become several franchises under one roof, resembling a miniature version of some of the busiest service stations in the country.